isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 You can access the terms and conditions of the Singapore-Malaysia RGL at <https://safetravel.ica.gov.sg/malaysia/rgl/terms-and-conditions>.
 Actions will be taken against the traveller and the host company in the event of non-compliance.

-#### 6. What qualifies as a “controlled itinerary”?

-The controlled itinerary should consist of the time and location of the traveller’s whereabouts during his stay in Singapore.
-During the traveller’s stay in Singapore, the traveller can only commute between his/her non-residential accommodation and the workplace via private hire cars/taxis or cohorted company transport<sup>2</sup> (i.e., no public transport allowed).
-The controlled itinerary should reflect these requirements.

-The host company will need to supervise the controlled itinerary of the traveller and report any changes, and provide private transport for the traveller during his/her stay in Singapore.

-#### 7. Can tourists apply for SafeTravel Passes?
+#### 6. Can tourists apply for SafeTravel Passes?

 SafeTravel Passes are only issued to travellers making short-term essential business and official travel.
 These passes are not applicable for tourists.

-#### 8. Can my SafeTravel Pass be transferred to my family member, friend, colleague or business partner?
+#### 7. Can my SafeTravel Pass be transferred to my family member, friend, colleague or business partner?

 SafeTravel Passes are not transferable to others.

-#### 9. Do I need to pay to apply for a SafeTravel Pass?
+#### 8. Do I need to pay to apply for a SafeTravel Pass?

 No payment is required.

-#### 10. Is there a limit to the number of times I can apply for a SafeTravel Pass?
+#### 9. Is there a limit to the number of times I can apply for a SafeTravel Pass?

 There is no limit to the number of times a traveller can apply for a SafeTravel Pass.
 Every entry to Singapore requires a new SafeTravel Pass application.